Niccolò Perotti

 Niccolò Perotti, also Perotto or Nicolaus Perottus (1429 – 14 December 1480) was an Italian humanist and the author of one of the first modern Latin school grammars.

 Born in Sassoferrato (near Fano), Marche, Perotti studied with Vittorino da Feltre in Mantua in 1443, then in Ferrara with Guarino.
 He also studied at the University of Padua.
 At the age of eighteen he spent some time in the household of the Englishman William Grey, later Lord High Treasurer, who was travelling in Italy and was a student of Guarino.
 He transcribed texts for Grey and accompanied him to Rome when he moved there.
 He was a secretary of Cardinal Basilius Bessarion in 1447, and wrote a biography of him in 1472.

 From 1451 to 1453 he taught rhetoric and poetry at the University of Bologna.
 In 1452 he was made Poet Laureate in Bologna by the Emperor Frederick III, as acknowledgment of the speech of welcome he had composed.
 In 1455 he became secretary to Pope Callixtus III.
-In 1456 he was ordained, and from 1458 he was Archbishop of Siponto.
+In 1456 he was ordained, and from 1458 he was Archbishop of Siponto (thus he is sometimes called Sipontino or Sipontinus).
 Occasionally he officiated also as papal governor in Viterbo (1464–69), Spoleto (1471–2) and Perugia (1474–77).
 He also travelled on diplomatic missions to Naples and Germany.
 On behalf of Pope Nicholas V he translated Polybius' Roman History, for which the Pope paid him five hundred ducats.

 He wrote a Latin school grammar, Rudimenta Grammatices (printed by Pannartz and Sweynheim in 1473), one of the earliest and most popular Renaissance Latin grammars, which attempted to exclude many words and constructions of medieval, rather than classical, origin.
 Described by Erasmus as 'accurate, yet not pedantic', it became a bestseller of its day, going through 117 printings and selling 59,000 copies in Italy, Spain, Germany, France and the Low Countries by the end of the century; a further 12,000 copies of Bernardus Perger's adaptation of the work, Grammatica Nova, were also sold.
 With Pomponio Leto, he produced a version of the poet Martial's Epigrammaton in the 1470s.
 A book on Martial, Cornu Copiae – part commentary, part dictionary – which was completed by Perotti in 1478 and printed after his death, in 1489, was another bestseller.
 One commentator calls it "a massive encyclopedia of the classical world.
 Every verse, indeed every word of Martial's text was a hook on which Perotti hung a densely woven tissue of linguistic, historical and cultural knowledge".
 It was dedicated to the condottiere Federico III da Montefeltro.